semaphoreci/docs/secrets-yaml-reference_5b680e022c7d3a03f89d6261.md

 This document is the reference for the YAML grammar used for creating secrets.

+A `secret` is a bucket that stores environment variables and files.

 A secret along with its contents is created under the current organization and is available in this organization only unless you add it to other organizations.
 Additionally, a secret is visible to all the users of an organization.

 ## Properties